DAFoam/tutorials/README.md

 # DAFoam Tutorials

+This tutorial uses DAFoam v2.1.0.

-Refer to the instructions on [DAFoam Documentation v2.0](https://dafoam.github.io).
+Refer to the instructions on [DAFoam Documentation](http://dafoam.github.io).